copyright 2011 by Tim Griffin

 Take Leonardo da Vinci, for example.
 His notebooks are crammed with all kinds of awesome stuff, most of which he never got around to finishing.
 That’s alright for us, but can you imagine what it must have been like for his parents to see that?
 I mean, come on!
 Where’s the follow-through, Leo?
 So this song is partly about Leonardo’s notebooks but mainly it’s for my fellow teachers and parents of the GATE kids.

 I play it in D major; other chords are A, G, E, and B. Yes, they are all major chords.
 The fingering is easier than it sounds: just pluck the base line with your thumb as your index, middle, and ring fingers pluck on the first three strings.
-Of course, you could just strum it if you want.
+Or, you could just strum it if you want to make it easier.